hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 ## User Roles

-The Open Grid Engine uses Linux/Unix user account information to check whether a person has access to a certain functionality.
+The xxQS_NAMExx uses Linux/Unix user account information to check whether a person has access to a certain functionality.
 The user must have identical usernames on all hosts that allow them to interact with the system (submit and admin hosts) and on hosts that run the execution service (execution hosts).

-Within the Open Grid Engine system, Linux/Unix users can be assigned a specific role (operator/manager role) which then defines the access rights of that user.
+Within the xxQS_NAMExx system, Linux/Unix users can be assigned a specific role (operator/manager role) which then defines the access rights of that user.

 ### Root / Admin-User

-The Open Grid Engine software must be installed as root.
+The xxQS_NAMExx software must be installed as root.

 An admin-user must be specified during the installation process.
 Service components are then started as the root user and subsequently drop privileges to match those of the admin-user.